-We'd like to start this blog by thanking EMC for our recent inclusion in their funded OpenBench Labs VMware backup report.
-We are flattered that they've targeted and included us in their marketing campaigns but, more important, we welcome the increased customer attention and discussion around better ways to solve VMware protection.
+We'd like to thank EMC for our recent inclusion in its funded OpenBench Labs VMware backup report.
+We are flattered that it has targeted and included us in its marketing campaigns but, more important, we welcome the increased customer attention and discussion around better ways to solve VMware protection.

-Reading the OpenBench Labs report, you would think there is only one way to protect any virtual environment — with Avamar and Changed Block Tracking (CBT) backup & restore over an IP network.
+Reading the OpenBench Labs report, you would think there is only one way to protect any virtual environment — with Avamar and Changed Block Tracking (CBT) backup and restore over an IP network.

 - Leverage integrated, array-based snapshots for critical VMs and applications